 In addition to recycling IT equipment, there is also the option to donate used or outdated equipment.
 Many charitable organizations and non-profits accept these donations.
 Recycle IT equipment and get yourself space, help others get useful equipment, and keep the environment clean!

 If you would like to learn more about IT equipment recycling, contact Big Data Supply Inc at 1(800) 905-7329 or fill out our short form.
-We recycle data storage products, servers, disk array, tape media, libraries, hard drives like old hard drives from Hitachi or SanDisk and most other high end peripherals that go along with these, and can recommend recyclers for monitors and PCs.
+We recycle data tape products, servers, disk array, tape media, libraries, hard drives like old hard drives from Hitachi or SanDisk and most other high end peripherals that go along with these, and can recommend recyclers for monitors and PCs.